santorsola-teaching/nf-core-gitpod-run/docs/rnaseq.md

 One might also need to use custom files: in this case the users might either provide specific parameters at command line (`--fasta` option followed by the genome of choiche), or create a config file adding a new section to the `genome` object.
 See [here](https://nf-co.re/docs/usage/reference_genomes#custom-genomes) for more details.

-We will follow this specific approach in this tutorial, since the data we will be using have been simulated on chromosome 21 of the Human GRCh38 reference, and we have prepared fasta, indexes and annotation files containing only this chromosome locally.
+We will follow this specific approach in this tutorial, since the data we will be using have been simulated on chromosome 21 of the Human GRCh38 reference, and we have prepared genome fasta and genome index containing only this chromosome locally.
+The two files are `/workspace/gitpod/training/data/refs/Homo_sapiens_assembly38_chr21.fa` and `/workspace/gitpod/training/data/refs/Homo_sapiens_assembly38_chr21.fa.fai`, respectively.

 ## Reference annoation